Mavinovitch/mavinovitch.github.io/screenshots/readme.md

-screenshot galleries for different games an screenshot index
+screenshot galleries for different games and screenshot index